priyanshu2901/MVC-based-Tic-Tac-Toe-Game/README.md

 Responsibility of model_tictactoe:
 In this, we implement a class name Board with the necessary methods and variables.
-The method that is implemented in this is : isWin(): check whether anyone wins or not isTie(): check whether the game is tied or not update(): update the player move reset(): It will reset the game
+The method that is implemented in this is :
+1.isWin(): check whether anyone wins or not

+2.isTie(): check whether the game is tied or not

+3.update(): update the player move

+4.reset(): It will reset the game

 Responsibility of controller_tictactoe
 In this event, handling is done for all the button and it calls the CreateBoard function defined in the view_tictactoe.py file.